HanPhung/VenUS6/README.md

 1. WINBUGS_basecase: The NMA model written for WinBUGS.
 2. V6_AD_network2: Data table for studies with aggregated data.
-3. VenUS6_basecase: R code for data arrangement to feed into the NMA model and run the model using the R2WinBUGS package Note that due to data-sharing agreements, the Individual Patient Data (IPD) for VenUS I and VenUS 6 are not included (so the NMA model provided here is not runable).
+3. VenUS6_basecase: R code for data arrangement to feed into the NMA model and run the model using the R2WinBUGS package Note that due to data-sharing agreements, the Individual Patient Data (IPD) for VenUS I and VenUS 6 are not included (so the NMA model provided here is not runnable).

 Additionally, the project includes R code and data for the VenUS 6 economic model.
 The files are as follows: